 October is also when you should absolutely catch one of the West End musicals.
 The best ones to get ready for Halloween are The Phantom of the Opera and Wicked!

 Spring in London – photos, flowers and events

 How to spend a cool night in Soho

 20 awesome fall trips in Europe

-Amsterdam (The Netherlands) – Amazing fall colors and canals
+Amsterdam (The Netherlands) – Fall Colors and Romance

 One of the best places to visit in October in Europe, if you’re looking for a romantic, beautiful city like no other, is Amsterdam, in the Netherlands.

-Two days in Amsterdam will be enough to cover all the basis, without spending too much.
+Two days in Amsterdam will be enough to hit all the best spots, without spending too much.

 October is considered off season, which means you’ll find low hotel rates, nice flight deals and fewer lines at the most popular tourist attractions.